-- Authorizes the full FY 2025 budget request for the European Deterrence Initiative (EDI). - Modifies the Ukraine Security Assistance Initiative (USAI) to add an additional two-year period of performance for the authority. - Requires a report on DOD efforts to identify, disseminate, and implement lessons learned from the war in Ukraine. - Extends the authority to train Eastern European national security forces, and includes Cyprus among the countries eligible to receive training. - Encourages DOD to strengthen engagement with Armenia, including through bilateral training opportunities and other security cooperation activities.
+- Authorizes the full FY 2025 budget request for the European Deterrence Initiative (EDI). - Requires a report on DOD efforts to identify, disseminate, and implement lessons learned from the war in Ukraine. - Extends the authority to train Eastern European national security forces, and includes Cyprus among the countries eligible to receive training.